Generating proofs for Aligned

 Sp1:

-For additional information on using zkRust and using it to submit proofs to Aligned see the zkRust Github Repository.
+For additional information on using zkRust and using it to submit proofs to Aligned see the Github Repository.